Any Number Can Win (film): Production

 Screenwriter Michel Audiard came upon the novel The Big Grab by American author Zekial Marko (using the pseudonym John Trinian) through its French publisher Série noire, and suggested adapting the film to producer Jacques Bar.
 The French-Italian production received significant backing from MGM, who released it in the United States and other territories.

 The main role of Charles was always intended for Jean Gabin, but the supporting role of Francis was initially planned for Jean-Louis Trintignant.
 Alain Delon heard about the project and lobbied Bar for the role, saying, "I want to make this film".
 Delon, gaining a reputation for films made in Italy with director Luchino Visconti, was eager to work in lighter projects with wider audience appeal, but the American producers of the film felt that Delon, unlike Gabin, was not well known outside France and Italy, and were opposed to his casting, saying, "If he wants to do the film, let him do it for free".

 Delon offered a compromise, taking the film's distribution rights in certain countries instead of a straight salary.
 Because this had never been done before in France, this was known as "Delon's method".
 The gamble paid off well, with Jean Gabin later claiming that Delon earned ten times more money than him as a result.
+He reportedly made $125,000 from the Japanese rights alone.
 However, in 1965, Delon claimed "no one else has tried it since and made money".